ThePandalorian/thepandalorian.github.io/_projects/aging.md

 If ageing is conceptualized as cascading failures in complex interdependent systems, aging rate crucially depends on network structure of interdependencies --- some networks, such as cyclic graphs, show negligible senescence, whereas others, such as complete graphs or graphs with power law degree distributions, exhibit Gompertzian patterns of system failure.
 </div>
 <br>
 </div>

+I am currently trying to model such stochastic accumulation of failures as a two-level branching process (one within the individual due to failure and repair of systems, one at the population level due to births and deaths of individuals).
+Note that the associated Fokker-Planck equation will be non-conservative since individuals can be lost to death.
+On the stochastics side, the relevant stochastic process modelling such systems is diffusion with killing.